Flow-of-Options: Diversified and Improved LLM Reasoning by Thinking Through Options: Flow-of-Options

 \textbf{Construction of FoO:} Given a task $\mathcal{T}$ consisting of execution steps $\mathcal{T}=\{s_1, s_2, ..., s_n\}$, we sample $k$ options for each step $i$ using an LLM $o^{(i)}_k \sim p_{\theta}(\mathcal{T}, s_i, o^{(1:i-1)}_{k})$.
 We prompt the LLM to emphasize diversity in its generations.
 By conditioning the LLM outputs on the task, the current step of the task, and the previously generated options, we ensure that the LLM outputs are consistent with the task and the options generated in previous steps of the plan.
 Given the LLM outputs, \textbf{Flow-of-Options} can be represented as a \textbf{network} $\mathcal{F} = (V, E, r)$ (a \textit{directed-acyclic} graph) of depth $n$.
 A \textbf{node} in this network represents an option.
 An \textbf{edge} connects two option nodes, with associated values $r$ (initialized to a small fixed value at the beginning).
 To formulate the network, we first instantiate a dummy root node.
 Then, beginning at the root, the network is constructed with the options corresponding to each step $i$ of the plan, placed at the corresponding depth $i$. \ul{Note that LLMs are only used to generate options, and \textit{not} to construct the FoO structure}.
 Let $V^{(i)} = \{o^{(i)}_1, o^{(i)}_2, ..., o^{(i)}_k\}$, denote nodes at depth $i$.
 The edges are directed as follows:

 Where, $u$ denotes options at depth $i-1$, $v$ denotes options at depth $i$, and $(u, v)$ represents a \textbf{directed} edge from $u$ to $v$.
 Visually, our FoO network can be likened to a \textit{fully connected neural network}, where every option at depth $i-1$ is connected to every option at depth $i$.
 Importantly, there are no connections between options within the same depth, i.e., $(u \in V^{(i)}, v \in V^{(i)}) \notin E$.
-We update the values of the edges by traversing the FoO network using ``walks'' as follows: Given a network $\mathcal{F}$, a \textbf{walk} $W$ represents a sequence of options, one from each depth:
+We update the values of the edges by traversing the FoO network.

+\textbf{Traversal of FoO:} Given a network $\mathcal{F}$, a \textbf{walk} $W$ represents a sequence of options, one from each depth:

 Our current implementation naively samples options, and some walks may be repeatedly generated from one iteration to another.
 In our future work, we will explore alternative informed sampling approaches.
 Given, a walk $W$ ($|W| = n$), we evaluate the sequence of options for the task to obtain an output value or metric $R = f(W)$.
 We propagate the value to the edges connecting the options using a max update: